SkyForgerUK/Walk_Mr_Pancake_Project_1/README.md

         - First two were connected and by adding a missed /div they were cleared
         - Then a stray /i and a stray /a end tags were removed

-    - There was an additional error on the Contact Us page:
+    - There was an additional error on the "Contact Us" page:
-        - The identical id values occured durring the multiplying of the code lines, error was cleared by assigningunoque id's to two lines
+        - The identical id values occured durring the multiplying of the code lines, error was cleared by assigning unique id's to two lines

 <details>
   <summary>HTML Error Message</summary>